New German Studies Minor

 The Department of Modern Languages & Literatures is pleased to announce the new German Studies Minor interdisciplinary program, starting in fall 2013.
 Further refining Loyola as a center of global study, this program will allow students to understand the social, historical, political, and economic background of German culture world-wide and its impact on contemporary life.

 Along with a solid grounding in German language, students may consider taking courses across the College of Arts & Sciences curriculum that relate to the German-speaking world, for example, in history, sociology, political science, and theology.
-One of the stronger programs components encourages students to study abroad.
+One of the stronger program components encourages students to study abroad.
 Currently, the Office of International Programs offers several options that include small-town experiences in Luneburg, Heidelberg, and Freiburg, along with cosmopolitan immersive experiences in Berlin and Vienna.
 From Chicago to Europe, Loyola students now have a new opportunity to seek knowledge across continents.
 For additional details, please review the German Studies Minor website or our German Studies information sheet.
+You may also contact the program director, Reinhard Andress, PhD, by email: email@example.com.